lua-capis/lua-carray-capi/README.md

    * [mtstates] - this Lua module invokes the *Lua Carray C API* to make it possible to pass arrays of primitive numeric C data types to other states.

+   * [ljack] - audio sender processor objects are able to send audio samples that can be passed as *float32* [carray] objects from non realtime threads to a JACK AUDIO OUT port or other realtime audio processor objects, see [ljack.new_audio_sender()] and [ljack/example05.lua].

 <!-- ---------------------------------------------------------------------------------------- -->

 [Lua]:      https://www.lua.org